snktwghde/Music_Data/README.md

-Examining the data on MSSQL and helping the music store understand its business.
+Examining the music store data on MSSQL and helping the business understand simple questions.